This page documents some of the error messages that can appear in the Questaal suite, and their resolution.

 - G1 Error message ecore>evalence encountered

 Generally, your directory should be cleaned after every complete simulation.
 For example, if you run a simulation with extension .si, then edit the input files and then rerun the simulation, you may get conflicts as old information about .si simulation runs still exist in the directory.

-It is thus good practise to clean your directory of unnecessary files before a new simulation (only files related to the material in question need be cleaned), especially cleaning the rst and mixm files.
+It is thus good practice to clean your directory of unnecessary files before a new simulation (only files related to the material in question need be cleaned), especially cleaning the rst and mixm files.

 Also, you should inspect the standard output!
 Particularly look out for the severe warning message when the code exits.

 If a Questaal program includes a [severe warning] in the Exit message:

 it means that a significant problem was encountered which should be investigated.
 A warnings of this type is logged to indicate you should look for a message somewhere the standard output containing the string warning!.

 1. Unexpected MT radius